Seared Scallops with White Wine Pan Sauce

 • 2 tablespoon Flour, enough to thinly coat scallops

-• 4 tablespoon Butter, divided
+• 4 tablespoon Unsalted Butter, divided

 • 1 Shallot, chopped; use 2 if smaller